Finding Subgroups with Significant Treatment Effects: Approximate Solutions Based on Submodular Minimization

-However, we note that in typical applications $\X$ will not be finite but either uncountable or exponential in some implicit representation.
-For instance if $x$ is represented by $p$ binary features, then $|\X|=2^p$.
-Moreover, typically, $x$ will be represented by $p$ continuous features.
-In this setting we not only need to solve the optimal assignment problem for a set of finite pre-defined sub-groups, but in some sense we need to also construct what these sub-groups are.
-In other words we need to partition the $\X$ space in a finite set of partitions and then find the optimal assignment with respect to this partition.
-However, the choice of partitions also needs to happen in a manner that will lead to large $t$-statistic.
+Above, we considered maximizing the empirical objective \eqref{eqn:empiricalobj} for finite $\X$.
+However, we in many applications $\X$ may not be finite, but either uncountable or exponential in some implicit representation.
+For instance, if $x$ is represented by $J$ binary features, then $|\X|=2^J$.
+Moreover, typically, $x$ will be represented by $J$ continuous features.
+In this setting we do not only need to find an appropriate subset for a set of finite pre-defined subgroups, but we also need to construct how these subgroups are defined.
+In other words, we need to partition the $\X$ space in a finite set of partitions and then find the optimal assignment with respect to this partition.
+However, the choice of partitions also needs to happen in a manner that will lead to a large $t$-statistic.